voitenkodev/mvi-core/documentation/Feature.md

     }
 ```

-For to finish this Feature, need to merge all blocks in one class.
+For to finish this Feature, need to merge all blocks in one Class.
+ - Class needs to extend from `Feature<Nothing, ExampleInputFeature.Sync, Nothing, ExampleInputFeature.State>`.
+ - As parameter in constructor: `InitialState` + `SyncReducer`.
+ -
 ```kotlin
 class ExampleInputFeature(
     initial: State = State()